sreeramsaikrishna/Multiclass-Text-Classification/README.md

 # Multiclass-Text-Classification

+Attempted Multiclass-Text classification.
+Done on "DBPedia Ontology Classification Dataset".
-The classification was done on "DBPedia Ontology Classification Dataset".
-Two machine learning models have been used for the process; one linear and one non-linear.
+The classification was done using two machine learning models namely Randon Forests and Linear SVM